How to get rid of plantar warts

 5. Repeat these steps once or twice a day until the wart goes away.

 • Freeze sprays are another over-the-counter option for plantar wart removal.
-These products typically contain a mix of dimethyl ether and propan.
+These products typically contain a mix of dimethyl ether and propane.
 The product is briefly applied to the surface of the wart to freeze it.
 When using this cryotherapy method, it is important to follow the instructions on the package carefully to avoid burning the skin.

 Home remedies for warts

 While using duct tape isn't a highly researched remedy for plantar warts, the studies that have been done show mixed results.
-Still, anecdotal evidence shows that for some people, duct tape is a tried-and-true wart remedy, and it's worth a try if you're not too keen on having to apply salicylic acid to the wart every day.
-Scientists aren't sure why duct tape works, but some suspect it may suffocate the wart—or simply remove the skin and virus in layers until the wart disappears.
+Still, anecdotal evidence shows that for some people, duct tape is a tried-and-true wart remedy, and it may be worth a try if you’re not sensitive to adhesives.
+Scientists aren't sure why duct tape may work for this purpose, but some suspect it may suffocate the

 To treat a wart with duct tape, choose the classic silver variety, which is stickier than other types.
 Follow these steps:

-1. Soak the wart for 15 minutes.
+1. Soak the wart in warm water.

 2. Gently file the wart with an emery board or pumice stone.